-6. Agencies will document and report compliance with this Policy.
+5. Agencies will document and report compliance with this Policy.

-Agencies shall use Washington’s Electronic Business Solution (WEBS) to report environmental attributes that were included in solicitations posted on WEBS; and which of those attributes were included in the resulting awards.
+Agencies shall use Washington’s Electronic Business Solution (WEBS) to report nonmercury-added preferences that were included in solicitations posted on WEBS; and which of those attributes were included in the resulting awards.

-The documentation of the purchasing of products, complying with this policy, for Direct Buy purchases shall be at the discretion of the agency.
+Where an agency determines that it will not apply a nonmercury-added product preference, the reasons for this determination will be documented in the procurement file and in WEBS.

 Agencies will document and retain purchasing decisions that reflect compliance with RCW 70.95M and this Policy with the procurement file.

 Agencies are expected to exercise sound professional judgment in implementing no mercury products preference.